-Another way to obtain coupons is through the Sunday paper.
-In the
+Another way to obtain coupons is through the Sunday newspaper.
+In the news

-Publix also has digital coupons on their website or app.
-These are manufacturer coupons.
-You can not use them in conjunction with papers/insert coupons or printable coupons.
-You can clip them on the

-Publix website and then at checkout enter your phone number into the credit/debit card keypad and the coupons you have clipped will deduct at the end of your purchase if you purchased the items in your trip.
+Publix also has digital coupons on their website or app. click here to sign up These are manufacturer coupons.
+You can not use them in conjunction with your papers/insert coupons or printable coupons.
+To use a digital coupon on the Publix website, clip it and then at checkout enter your phone number into the credit/debit card keypad and the coupons you have clipped will deduct at the end of your purchase if you purchased the items in your trip.
 Be careful and make sure to click on the “details” on the digital coupons and note the size restrictions on each coupon.
 If you buy 2.5 oz. chips and the coupon are only valid for 11.9 oz chips it will not deduct at the register.
 Also, you may only use most digital coupons once.
 So if you buy two Tide, only one digital coupon will deduct.
 Once you use the digital coupon, it disappears.

 Peelies, Hang Tags and Blinkies!